svcadm(8)을 검색하려면 섹션에서 8 을 선택하고, 맨 페이지 이름에 svcadm을 입력하고 검색을 누른다.

 the universal datagram format, as described in

-type sockets within the AF_INET domain.
+for SOCK_RAW type sockets within the AF_INET and

 o The Transmission Control Protocol (TCP); see